DrWatt/Softcompexam/README.md

 Starting training using Keras Neural Network with data donwloaded from the URL provided, with 5 Epochs, batch size of 5 input and a validation split of the data of 0.5.

-The ROOT tree used to populate the test database can be found here: https://www.dropbox.com/s/5cywqqkcv04649l/DTTree_zMuSkim_70k.root?dl=0
+The ROOT tree used to populate the test database can be found [here](https://www.dropbox.com/s/5cywqqkcv04649l/DTTree_zMuSkim_70k.root?dl=0).
+For more information about XGBoost and Keras, you can find their documentation, respectively, [here](https://xgboost.readthedocs.io/en/latest/index.html) and [here](https://keras.io/).
+If you want to know more about the Muon Trigger system at CMS, you can have a look at my [bachelor's thesis](http://amslaurea.unibo.it/16943/1/Tesi.pdf).

 [comment]: # (This is done by supplying 15000  tracks to the NN for training.
 I have trained the NN on the Colaboratory platform developed by Google, due to the long time needed in order to complete the process.)